-To facilitate coordination and the proper use of online resources, students are required to make an appointment at least 24hrs in advance if they plan to attend office hours.
+To facilitate coordination and the proper use of resources, students are required to make an appointment at least 24hrs in advance if they plan to attend office hours.
+Appointments will usually last 20 minutes to ensure fair access to all students.